 Selecting a Donor

 All donors are carefully screened and selected through medical history, semen analysis and extensive blood and urine testing for HIV, Hepatitis B and C, sexually transmitted diseases and certain genetically inherited conditions.
-They are required to be of normal intelligence, fit and healthy and must undergo full implications counselling before proceeding with donations,
+They are required to be fit and healthy without any hereditary disorders and must undergo full implications counselling before proceeding with donations.

 We do, however, have a selection of donors and we try as far as possible to use a donor who has the same physical characteristics as the male partner, e.g. skin colour, eye colour, hair colour, body build and blood group.
 This, however, requires a large and constant panel of donors and this might limit the availability of donors in certain ethnic groups.

 Occasionally, you may be required to change to an alternative donor if your first choice is not available on commencing a second treatment cycle.